romichg/romix/README.md

 Since your live system is read only nothing gets stored between reboots.
 Persistence is a way to keep certain files once the system is powered off.

-**_But hang on mate, why do I need t keep certain files in a read only system?
+**_But hang on mate, why do I need to keep certain files persistent in a read only system?
 Doesn't that defeat the purpose?_**

 Yes and no. Sure when you keep something it already means that it is not 100% read only.
 On the other hand, there are certain conveniences that are lost when you have 100% read only system.
 For example say you wanted to save the hotel's wifi password.
 Or say you create a document, and you don't want it to be lost.
 For those reasons we create persistence.
 Naturally we encrypt anything we store.